GeoTecINIT/OpenData4OpenCities/README.md

 •	Hotspots on linear networks
 •	Spatial point processes on linear networks

-DETAILED AGENDA ## DO NOT FORGET BRING YOU OWN LAPTPOS AND FOLLOW THE INSTALLATION INSTRUCCION FOR THE INTEREACTIVE SESION WITH POINT PROCESS ANALYSIS ##
+DETAILED AGENDA ## DO NOT FORGET BRING YOU OWN COMPUTER AND FOLLOW THE INSTALLATION INSTRUCCIONS FOR THE INTEREACTIVE SESION WITH POINT PROCESS ANALYSIS ##

 9:00 – 9:30	Opening and Introduction to the workshop.
 Joaquin Huerta, Fernando Benitez, Mehdi Moradi 9:30 – 10:00	Keynote Talk:  Barriers in working with  Open Data.
 Heleen Vollers, European Data Portal.